prrPigeon/test_application/README.md

 is asked for password reset, but in both cases token(in this case I used itsdangerous.TimedJSONWebSignatureSerializer class) will be send in email, token for password reset will last 30 minutes.
-To test endpoint it's needed to copy url present in email, and it will look something like this http://localhost:6767/api/api_routes/reset_password/<token_value_here>, and to send, method is POST,
+To test endpoint it's needed to copy url present in email, and it will look something like this http://localhost:6767/api/api_routes/reset_password/<token_value_here>, and to send, method is POST.
 ```
 {
 	"password": "newpassword",